paulross/skiplist/docs/source/design.rst

 Node Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Node E is created with a stack containing a single pointer to the next node F.
+Node ``E`` is created with a stack containing a single pointer to the next node ``F``.
-Then a virtual coin is tossed, for each 'head' an extra NULL reference is added to the stack.
+Then a virtual coin is tossed, for each 'head' a pair of values ``{this, 1}`` is added to this stack.
+These values will be swapped with other nodes when the recursive calls unwind.
 If a 'tail' is thrown the stack is complete.
 In the example above when creating ``E`` we have encountered tosses of 'head', 'head', 'tail'.